darktrojan/idldocs/nsIAbAddressCollector.rst

 If a card does not exist for the email it will be created if aCreateCard is true.

-@param  aAddresses  The list of emails (in standard header format) to collect into the address book.
-@param  aCreateCard Set to true if a card should be created if the email address doesn't exist.
-@param  aSendFormat The send format to save for the card.
-See nsIAbPreferMailFormat for values.
-If updating a card this value will only be changed if the current value for the card is "unknown".

 Parameters
 ^^^^^^^^^^

 * ``in AUTF8String aAddresses``
+  The list of emails (in standard header format) to collect into the address book.
 * ``in boolean aCreateCard``
+  Set to true if a card should be created if the email address doesn't exist.
 * ``in unsigned long aSendFormat``
+  The send format to save for the card.
+See nsIAbPreferMailFormat for values.
+If updating a card this value will only be changed if the current value for the card is "unknown".

 Return value
 ^^^^^^^^^^^^